Summer Program on the UW Campus

-Our summer program is for high school sophomores, juniors, or seniors who are citizens and permanent residents of the United States and its possessions who identify as neurodiverse learners.
+Currently, NNL is hosted as a "hybrid" program.
+Some days will be online and some days will be onsite at the University of Washington (UW), Seattle Campus.
+Our free summer program is for high school sophomores, juniors, or seniors who are citizens and permanent residents of the United States and its possessions who identify as neurodiverse learners.
+The program will take place weekdays, August 7-18, 2023.

-The DO-IT Center and Center for Neurotechnology (CNT) at the University of Washington sponsor a five-day program for neurodiverse students during the summer.
+The DO-IT Center and Center for Neurotechnology (CNT) at the University of Washington sponsor a ten-day program for neurodiverse students during the summer.
 High school and college students receive an introduction to neuroscience and neural engineering, neuroethics, and scientific communication.
 Participants will learn about research in CNT laboratories.
 The goal is to provide students with exposure to the field of neural engineering and provide basic preparation for college studies in STEM subjects as well as future STEM careers.

-Applications for our summer program are currently accepted on a rolling basis for the upcoming school year.
-The summer program will run online with continued activities throughout the school year.
-The current dates of the program have not been set.
+Applications for our summer program are currently accepted on a rolling basis for the upcoming summer.
+Students who complete the summer program will be offered continued activities throughout the school year.
 There is no cost to students accepted into this program.
 The application process is competitive.

 Applicants must meet the following criteria: